JetBrains/Qodana/topics/gitlab.md

 ## Prepare your project

-<link-summary>Make sure that your project repository is accessible by GitLab CI/CD, and in the root directory of your
+<link-summary>Make sure that your project repository is accessible to GitLab CI/CD, and in the root directory of your
 project save the pipeline configuration file.</link-summary>

-Make sure that your project repository is accessible by GitLab CI/CD.
+Make sure that your project repository is accessible to GitLab CI/CD.

 In the root directory of your project, save the `.gitlab-ci.yml` file.
 This file will contain the pipeline configuration that will be used by GitLab CI/CD.